 Another way to protect your crawl space and foundation from water damage is by practicing good gutter and downspout maintenance.
 Each season, clean your home’s gutters well and ensure that the downspouts are facing away from the home.
 These lines also can be placed in the ground.
 During heavy rain, water should pour away from the home and not pool near the foundation to protect against damage such as cracks and leaks.

-Protecting gardens and landscaping is simpler in Florida than other places in the U.S., but you should still get ready for freezing temperatures by bringing plants inside if possible.
+Protecting gardens and landscaping is simpler in Florida than in other places in the U.S., but you should still get ready for freezing temperatures by bringing plants inside if possible.
 If freezing temperatures are in the forecast, you can also lay blankets across shrubs and other plants to protect them.

 Before a freeze happens, winterize exterior faucets by disconnecting hoses, draining the water inside, and storing them inside.
 You can turn off the water supply to outdoor faucets and keep the handle in the “on” position for added protection during a freeze.
 This helps reduce pressure build-up in the pipes.